RosettaCommons/documentation/application_documentation/minirosetta.md

 Metadata
 ========

-The relevant Mini-Rosetta code is in minirosetta.cc This document was written 22 Jan 2008 by David E. Kim and last updated 22 Jan 2008.
+The relevant Mini-Rosetta code is in minirosetta.cc This document was written 22 Jan 2008 by David E. Kim and last updated 24 October 2015 by Vikram K. Mulligan (vmullig@uw.edu).

 General Information
 ===================